-- adopt and encourage by example, a culture which facilitates everyone affected by health and safety issues to participate in providing and maintaining a healthy and safe environment for all; - establish a practical and effective means for people to report health and safety concerns e.g. defective equipment, defective premises communicating these to relevant persons; - ensure that, where appropriate, safety procedures are in place e.g. lone working, fire procedures etc. Such procedures to be communicated to all relevant persons and to be subject to regular monitoring and review to ensure they remain appropriate and are followed; - provide paid and other workers with the means to discuss health and safety issues e.g. regular meetings, informal chats; - implement first aid and accident reporting arrangements in line with Diocesan requirements (See Arrangements Section: Accidents/ Incidents and First Aid);
+- adopt and encourage by example, a culture which facilitates everyone affected by health and safety issues to participate in providing and maintaining a healthy and safe environment for all; - establish a practical and effective means for people to report health and safety concerns e.g. defective equipment, defective premises communicating these to relevant persons; - ensure that, where appropriate, safety procedures are in place e.g. lone working, fire procedures etc. Such procedures to be communicated to all relevant persons and to be subject to regular monitoring and review to ensure they remain appropriate and are followed; - provide paid and other workers with the means to discuss health and safety issues e.g. regular meetings, informal chats; - implement first aid and accident reporting arrangements in line with Diocesan requirements (See Arrangements Section: Accidents/ Incidents and First Aid); - assist with the identification, assessment and management of the significant hazards associated with the activities of their parish/ department or service and the regular assessments of these risks; - discharge their obligations as the Responsible Person for fire safety management under the Regulatory Reform (Fire Safety) Order, 2005. - manage the appointment of contractors to avoid additional risk to paid and other workers, persons hiring facilities, visitors and members of the public and to the contractor and the contractor's personnel; - ensure that property within their control which is rented, leased or licenced to a third party whether for financial consideration or not, is reported to the Property Office and to cooperate with Diocesan requirements in respect of the management of such property; - where appropriate, advise the appropriate person of any defect in their workplace of which they become aware in order that action can be taken to maintain a safe workplace; - assisting with the identification of any information, instruction, supervision and training necessary to improve safety and ensuring that these are delivered to relevant personnel.
+This includes ensuring that safety induction training is provided to all new starters within their parish/ department or service;

-&lt;sup>1 And those equivalent to them in law
+1 And those equivalent to them in law